The Amazon Flywheel: How to Sell for Beginners

 Need-to-knows when deciding whether or not to use A+ Content:

 - Amazon doesn’t index A+ content.
-This content is not intended for Amazon SEO so it’s not going to help your discoverability.
-The goal of these pages is to create a more visually compelling product detail page, which does help your conversions.
+This content is not intended for Amazon SEO, so it’s not going to help your discoverability.
+The goal of these pages is to create a more visually compelling product detail page, which helps your conversions.

-- You need to be a member of Amazon Brand Registry in order to use A+ Content.
-There are many reasons you’ll want to join Brand Registry if eligible.
+- You need to be a member of Amazon Brand Registry, in order to use A+ Content.

-- While A+ Content tools are awesome, they take time to learn and to utilize and the resulting submissions require approval from Amazon, which not only takes time but puts you at risk for having your submission rejected.
+- While A+ Content is awesome, it requires approval from Amazon, which puts you at risk for having your hard work rejected.

 - Images must accurately represent the product and show only the product that is for sale.

 - The product and all its features must be clearly visible.